wultra/powerauth-crypto/docs/End-To-End-Encryption.md

 Each temporary key is used until expiration, after this a new temporary key is requested for additional encryption request/response cycles.

+## Shared Secret Derivation

+The shared secret derivation depends on the selected KEM algorithm (which can also be hybrid).
+The request contains one or more encapsulation keys, and the response also contains one more encapsulated keys.
+The derivation is algorithm-independent, and thus it works both for ECDH, ML-KEM, and hybrid schemes, and it can be easily extended with new cryptographic algorithms in the future, too.

+For more details see chapter [Shared Secret Derivation](./Shared-Secret-Derivation.md).

 ## SHARED_INFO_2

 `SHARED_INFO_2` binds encryption to application or activation-level secrets.